 Identify joy in movement.
 Don’t do an exercise just because you feel like you should but you don’t enjoy it.
 Do what you really enjoy.
 Find the joy in movement again.

 10. Honor your health:

 Love the body you are given and what it can do for you.
-Enjoy your food cravings and realize that you don’t need to eat “perfectly” (such as not being able to enjoy dessert from time to time or just eating vegetables and lean meats all day) all the time.
+Enjoy your food cravings and realize that you don’t need to eat “perfectly” (such as not being able to enjoy dessert from time to time or just eating lean meats all day) all the time.
 You won’t gain weight or be “unhealthy” from eating one food or one meal.
 It is what you eat over time that makes the biggest impact.
 Focus on knowing that.